-A lot of car dealership have advertisements for people who have poor or no credit.
+A lot of car dealerships have advertisements for people who have poor or no credit.
 This means that.
-However, you do have to make sure that you exert due diligence, so that you get an affordable deal.
+However, you do have to make sure that you exert due diligence to get an affordable deal.
 Below are some of the things to look for.

 1. Know Your Score